zuozhenggh/learning-library/data-management-library/security/data-safe/discover-mask-sensitive-data/discover-mask-sensitive-data.md

 - At the bottom of the Data Discovery report, click **Continue to mask the data**.
 The Data Masking wizard is displayed.

-- On the **Select Target for Data Masking** page, your target database is automatically selected.
-Click **Continue**.
+- On the **Select Target for Data Masking** page, leave your target database selected, and click **Continue**.

    ![Select Target for Data Masking page](images/select-target-for-data-masking.png)

 - On the **Masking Policy** page, move the **Expand All** slider to the right to view all of the sensitive columns.
-Scroll down the page to view the default masking format selected for each sensitive column.
+Scroll down the page and review the default masking format selected for each sensitive column.

  ![Masking Policy page](images/masking-policy-page.png)

 - For the `HCM1.LOCATIONS.STREET_ADDRESS` column, click the arrow to the right of the masking format to view other masking formats.

+  **Tip:** To quickly find a column on the page, you can enter its name in the **Search** field at the top of the page.

  ![HCM1.LOCATIONS.STREET_ADDRESS circled and masking formats drop-down list](images/view-masking-formats.png)